pshyong/Shibainu/doc/sprint 0/PB.md

     - Allow moderators/admins to lock threads so users can cool off

 **Optional approval system for threads:**
-- As a teacher, I want to create a thread where no anonymous posts are allowed.
+- As a teacher, I want to create a thread where no anonymous posts are allowed so that I know who is posting in my thread.
 - Estimate: 3
 - Priority: High
 - Criteria of Satisfaction: